jack4Lindsay/tag/README.md

 We now have version numbers!
 Here are the notes on what has happened for each version put out:

 NOTE: The version numbers for the server and client programs don't need to be the exact same.
-The first number for each version number has to be the same for proper combatibility, for example a server with version number 1.0 can be used with clients that have a version number of 1.2, 1.0, or 1.5, but not 2.3.
+Only the first number for each version number has to be the same for proper combatibility, for example a server with version number 1.0 can be used with clients that have a version number of 1.2, 1.0, or 1.5, but not 2.3.

 1.0: